taocpp/PEGTL/doc/Rule-Reference.md

 ###### `cr_crlf`

-* Matches and consumes an carriage return optionally followed by a line feed.
+* Matches and consumes a carriage return optionally followed by a line feed.
 * [Equivalent] to `seq< (ascii::)cr, opt< (ascii::)lf > >`.
 * [Equivalent] to `sor< (ascii::)crlf, (ascii::)cr >`.
 * Also available in [the `lazy` sub-namespace].

 ###### `cr_lf`

-* Matches and consumes an carriage return **or** line feed.
+* Matches and consumes a carriage return **or** line feed.
 * [Equivalent] to `(ascii::)one< '\r', '\n' >`.
 * Also available in [the `lazy` sub-namespace].

 ###### `cr_lf_crlf`

-* Matches and consumes an carriage return **and/or** line feed.
+* Matches and consumes a carriage return **and/or** line feed.
 * [Equivalent] to `sor< (ascii::)crlf, (ascii::)cr_lf >`.
 * Also available in [the `lazy` sub-namespace].

 ###### `crlf`

-* Matches and consumes an carriage return followed by a line feed.
+* Matches and consumes a carriage return followed by a line feed.
 * [Equivalent] to `(ascii::)string< '\r', '\n' >`.
 * Also available in [the `lazy` sub-namespace].